Israel–United States relations: Military bases

 The Israeli Mediterranean Port of Haifa hosts regular visits by navy vessels of the United States Sixth Fleet, which is headquartered in Naples, Italy.

-The Dimona Radar Facility is an American radar facility in the Negev desert of Israel, located near Dimona.
+The Dimona Radar Facility is an American radar facility in the Negev desert of southern Israel, located near Dimona.
 The facility has two 400 ft radar towers designed to track ballistic missiles through space and provide ground-based missiles with the targeting data needed to intercept them.
 It can detect missiles up to 1,500 mi away.
-The facility is owned and operated by the US military, and provides only second-hand intelligence to Israel.
+The facility is owned and operated by the U.S. military, and provides only second-hand intelligence to Israel.
 The towers of the facility are the tallest radar towers in the world, and the tallest towers in Israel.

 Intelligence relations

 The United States and Israel have cooperated on intelligence matters since the 1950s.
-Israel was behind the disclosure of Kruschev's secret speech denouncing Stalin in 1956.
-Throughout the Cold War, Israel provided the US with information on Soviet-built weapons systems captured from the Arabs.
-Israel also provides the US with much of its Middle Eastern human intelligence.
+Israel was behind the disclosure of Nikita Khrushchev's secret speech denouncing Stalin in 1956.
+Throughout the Cold War, Israel provided the U.S. with information on Soviet-built weapons systems captured from the Arabs.
+Israel also provides the U.S. with much of its Middle Eastern human intelligence.
 The CIA became more reliant on Israeli intelligence following the Iranian Revolution and the 1983 Beirut barracks bombing.
-Meanwhile, the US provided Israel with satellite imagery, and in the early 1980s, the CIA reportedly began giving Israel intelligence that it denied its closest NATO allies.
+Meanwhile, the U.S. provided Israel with satellite imagery, and in the early 1980s, the CIA reportedly began giving Israel intelligence that it denied its closest NATO allies.
 In particular, Israel received almost unlimited access to intelligence from the KH-11 Kennan military satellite, though Israeli access was more restricted following Operation Opera.

 The National Security Agency has acknowledged that it provides to Israel raw unfiltered information intercepts that include private details and messages of American citizens.